Ludwig Kaas: Hitler's Enabling Act

 Kaas felt betrayed when Adolf Hitler became Chancellor on 30 January 1933 based on a coalition between National Socialist German Workers Party (NSDAP), German National People's Party (DNVP) and independent conservatives, which excluded the Centre Party.
 In the campaign leading up to the election on 5 March, Kaas vigorously campaigned against the new government, but after the government parties succeeded in attaining a majority, he visited Vice Chancellor Papen, offering to put an end to their old animosities.

-Later that month, from 15 March, he was the main advocate supporting the Hitler administration's Enabling Act in return for certain constitutional and, allegedly ecclesiastic guarantees.
+Later that month, from 15 March, he was the main Centre Party advocate supporting the Hitler administration's Enabling Act in return for certain constitutional and, allegedly ecclesiastic guarantees.
 Hitler responded positively via Papen.
 On 21 and 22 March the Centre leadership negotiated with Hitler on the conditions and reached an agreement.
 A letter, in which Hitler would confirm the agreement in writing, was promised by the government but never delivered.

-Kaas — as much as the other party leaders — was aware of the doubtful nature of any guarantees; when the Centre fraction assembled on 23 March to decide on their vote, he still advised his fellow party members to support the bill, given the "precarious state of the fraction", saying: "On the one hand we must preserve our soul, but on the other hand a rejection of the Enabling Act would result in unpleasant consequences for fraction and party.
+Kaas — as much as the other party leaders — was aware of the doubtful nature of any guarantees; when the Centre's parliamentary contingent assembled on 23 March to decide on their vote, he still advised his fellow party members to support the bill, given the "precarious state of the contingent", saying: "On the one hand we must preserve our soul, but on the other hand a rejection of the Enabling Act would result in unpleasant consequences for parliamentary membership and party.
 What is left is only to guard us against the worst.
 Were a two-thirds majority not obtained, the government's plans would be carried through by other means.
 The President has acquiesced in the Enabling Act.
 From the DNVP no attempt of relieving the situation is to be expected."